Vliro/humus/README.md

+## Notes

+This library is a work in progress and is in no way advised for production.
+Right now geometry is not available.

 ## The repository

 Mulbase/gen is a front-end library for DGraph.
 It includes static (mostly) code generation based on the same schema supplied to the database.